Lower Radon Levels by Installing a Radon Mitigation System

 Your installation experts must conduct radon testing to guarantee a strong seal around the mitigation system.
 They must ensure that no leaks are invading your house.

 MidAmerica Basement Systems, your local radon team in Iowa and Illinois, will test and mitigate the gas levels in your home with certified expertise.
 Contact us today to make sure your home is safe from radon.

 How Radon Invades Your Home

 Because it's a gas, radon can get through even the most minor cracks in your foundation.
 Commonly, radon enters by the stack effect, which essentially sucks it directly into your home through the floor.

-Since the pressure inside the house is lower than the pressure outside the house, a vacuum is created.
-As the warm air rises, it makes its way out of the house and is then replaced by unconditioned air from the outside.
+Since the pressure differs inside and outside of your home, it creates a vacuum.
+When warm air rises, it makes its way out of the house, replaced by air from outside.

-As a standard, the Environmental Protection Agency (EPA) has defined 4.0 pCi/L as the action level for any indoor environment.
-This means that a test reading 4.0 pCi/L and above needs to be mitigated and the radon levels need to be immediately reduced.
+The Environmental Protection Agency (EPA) has defined 4.0 pCi/L as the required level for action for any indoor setting.
+Any test readings 4.0 pCi/L and above must be mitigated, and the radon levels must be immediately reduced.

 The EPA estimates .4 pCi/L as the national average for the outdoor air, while 1.5 pCi/L is the national average for the indoor air.
-Although these averages are seemingly quite low, even this 1.5 pCi/L could be problematic.
-When this amount is trapped within a home, it's far more concentrated than if it were outside.
+Though these averages seem relatively low, even 1.5 pCi/L could be problematic.
+Radon that's trapped in smaller spaces becomes more concentrated.